icpc/ccs-specs/Contest_Archive_Format.md

-When there is duplicate data (or the differences between systems are irrelevant), a system's data can be deleted and replaced with symlinks to the data in the parent folder.
+When there is duplicate data (or the differences between systems are irrelevant), a system's data can be deleted and replaced with symlinks to the data from the primary system.
 Using this method reduces the overall size of the archive while still maintaining a valid contest archive (the system's view of the contest) for each system.